END 473– Projects in Physical Planning and Design

 The Spring 2016 Semester offers an excellent opportunity for reflective performance evaluation research, one year after the release of the 1RF Final Plan in February 2015 and after two years of success with the Citizens Planning School (CPS) and its Champions of Change program.
 A number of key questions emerge.
 Within our region, what’s next for CPS?
 Outside of our region, what can we learn from other precedent projects?
 How can our demonstrated successes support a network of learning communities in the U.S. and abroad committed to creating a flourishing future?

 EVALUATION & WORK EXPECTATIONS

-Successful completion of this course is based on successful, professional delivery of the Citizen Planning School program and all its components.
+Successful completion of this course is based on successful, professional delivery of key research projects and associated publications.
 This course requires a serious commitment on the part of its students to engage as a professional.
 This program is akin to an internship.
 High standards of professionalism are expected.
-Grading is based on group work, timely production of Citizen Planning School materials and events, attendance, a 3-5 page final paper and portfolio.
+Grading is based on group work, timely production of reports, attendance, and a 3-5 page final paper and portfolio.